 Parents are invited to attend two Parents' Evenings each year.
-In the Michaelmas term, parents and or guardians will have a pastoral interview with their daughter's form teacher, whilst in the Lent term, for Years 5 and 6, they will speak to her subject teachers.
-The latter will involve more of an academic discussion and analysis of progress made.
+In the Michaelmas term, parents and or guardians will have a pastoral interview with their daughter's form teacher In the Lent term, Years 4 and below will have an academic interview with their daughter's form teacher which will cover all subjects taught.
+For Years 5 and 6, the parents will be able to book appointments with all their daughter's subject teachers.
+The Lent term parents' evenings will involve more of an academic discussion and analysis of progress made.
 In addition, parents are welcome to make an appointment to meet with any member of staff who teaches their daughter, should the need arise.